Highest-Paying Part-Time Jobs in Poland for International Students

 Cooking Assistant

 A Cooking Assistant is a person who helps the main cook while cooking in the restaurant.
-There are many restaurants in Poland so, as an international student it is very easy to find part-time jobs in Polish restaurants.
+There are many restaurants in Poland, so as an international student, it is very easy to find part-time jobs in Polish restaurants.

-Call Center Job
+Call Centre Job

 People who speak languages like English, French, German, or Spanish as their first language can get jobs in companies where they help customers.
 These jobs are often in places called call centers.
 Poland is a big place for companies to hire people from other countries to work for them.
 But to get these jobs, you need to be good at speaking a foreign language.

-In Poland, part-time jobs usually pay by the hour.
+In Poland, part-time jobs are usually paid by the hour.
 How much you earn each hour depends on the type of job and your skills.
-On average, students can make between 2.7 to 4.5 euros per hour or even more, depending on where they work and what they do.
+Let’s explore the minimum wage in Poland per hour.

 How to get part-time jobs in Poland?